Skip to main content

 If left untreated, this damage can become permanent.

-Watch out for the warning signs:
+Watch out for the warning signs of ketamine bladder:

 • Needing to wee more often